-Jamieson Ranch Vineyards (formerly known as Reata Winery and Valley Gate Vineyards) is located about as far south as a winery can be, to still be considered a Napa Valley area winery.
-It is located right off of Highway 12, SE of the city of Napa and is a good “break” winery from the terrible traffic that can plague this part of Highway 12 at times (although plans are in the work to turn the highway into a much needed 4 lanes all the way to the Central Valley.
+A stop here is a good “break” from the terrible traffic that can plague this part of Highway 12 at times (although at least now the highway has been converted into a much needed 4 lanes all the way to Interstate 80).
 This is the Jamieson Canyon area of Napa, a somewhat similar growing climate to the more famous nearby Carneros region.
-This is because both areas are located relatively close to the San Pablo Bay.
+Both share climatic similarities because each region is located relatively close to the San Pablo Bay.
 This is the closest Napa winery to Sacramento.
-You can make it here from downtown in just under an hour.
+You can make it here from downtown Sacramento in just under an hour.

 The inside of the building has a rustic western motif with lots of hard wood and one of the more spacious tasting rooms of any Napa winery (3000 square feet).
 The property used to be part of a huge cattle and horse ranch.
 Weather permitting there is a very nice outside deck surrounding the upstairs tasting area.
 Jamieson Ranch as a winery is very new; 2009 is their first vintage and several wines had already been released from the estate at the time of our review.
-In order release other varietals (non estate), they have purchased fruit from other areas of the Napa Valley.
-As a result, they have quite a few wines already available for tasting.
+Initially when they first opened the tasting room, In they released wines made from non estate fruit sourced from other areas of the Napa Valley.
+As a result, they had quite a few wines already available for tasting and still do.

 More than 100 acres of Pinot Grigio, Chardonnay, Viognier, Pinot Noir, Merlot, Syrah and Cabernet Sauvignon are planted around the winery.
 In Napa, this is an ideal area (along with neighboring Carnerso) to grow cooler weather varietals, most notably, Pinot Noir and Chardonnay.
 Other wineries have vineyards in the area including Artessa and Laird.
 All Jamieson Ranches wines are reasonably priced (certainly not common from a Napa based winery).